About This Program

 Michael Hartwell is Baltimore-based educator, improviser, and facilitator.
 He is the Education Director for the Baltimore Improv Group, a Teaching Artist for Young Audiences of Maryland, and an adjunct faculty member at Johns Hopkins University, teaching improv to science and engineering students.
 He has taught improv to adults and children since 2013.
 Prior to his current work, Michael was a Teach For America corps member and Baltimore City Schools middle school teacher for ten years.
 He is a member of BIG’s main stage troupe Gus, along with special projects PUMPS and After School Grandma.
 Outside of improv and education, Michael is an avid reader, dog lover, music snob, certified Master Gardener, and uniformly disappointed Buffalo Bills fan.

 The pillars of improve—Listen, Agree, and Add—are essential to effective collaboration in and out of the classroom.
-In this interactive workshop, teachers will learn improv strategies to prompt risk-taking, acceptance of others’ ideas, and exploration of individual communication styles.
+In Improving Classroom Culture and Communication with Improv, teachers will learn improv strategies to prompt risk-taking, acceptance of others’ ideas, and exploration of individual communication styles.

 -The workshop will be highly interactive with participants activating prior knowledge first to the art of improv and then will be lead through a series of strategies that will engage their communication skills.